My Pregnancy Calculator

 Beyond the Numbers: The Importance of Ultrasound

 While hCG trends are a useful early indicator, they are not definitive.
-They cannot confirm the location of the pregnancy (i.e., rule out an ectopic pregnancy) or its ultimate viability.
-The gold standard for confirming a healthy pregnancy is a transvaginal ultrasound, which can visualize the gestational sac, yolk sac, and eventually the fetal pole and heartbeat. hCG data is most valuable in the period *before* these structures are large enough to be seen on a scan.
+They cannot confirm the location of the pregnancy (for example, rule out an ectopic pregnancy) or its ultimate viability.
+The gold standard for confirming a healthy pregnancy is a transvaginal ultrasound, which can visualize the gestational sac, yolk sac, and eventually the fetal pole and heartbeat. hCG data is most valuable in the period before these structures are large enough to be seen on a scan.

 Important Medical Notes